Other File Options¶

 setters will be defined.

-The effects of the seal-functions:
+The effects of the seal-functions:, inline-functions: and

-options can be modified for particular container
+read-only: options can be modified for particular container

 types.
 We will explain how to do this in a later section.